Continued VFR into IMC: Inadvertent entry into Instrument Meteorological Conditions

 Nonetheless, the 1954 study simulated an aircraft with which the subjects had little to no experience, intentionally chosen to be the most difficult to fly, with only a partial instrument panel, and the subjects themselves were chosen because of their lack of training and experience.
 In addition, the "178 seconds" average time was extracted from the preliminary evaluation; after training in a standardized procedure to exit IMC, each student pilot was tested three times, and 59 of the 60 simulated flights resulted in successful controlled descent out of the cloud deck without reaching a dangerous condition.
 As a result, AOPA's and the FAA's 178 second claim is thought by many to significantly mischaracterize the reality of flight in 1954, and does not take into account modern planes, instruments, and training standards.

+Prevention and training

+Measures to reduce continued VFR into IMC accidents include improved preflight decision-making, enhanced weather awareness tools, simulator-based training and recurrent instrument practice for pilots who normally fly under VFR.
+In the helicopter sector, safety initiatives have promoted scenario-based training that recreates inadvertent IMC encounters and emphasizes early diversion or transition to instrument flight.
+One example is the "56 Seconds to Live" awareness video and associated training package produced by the U.S. Helicopter Safety Team (USHST), which has been adopted by operators, training providers and regulators as a tool for illustrating the rapid onset of spatial disorientation and loss of control in VFR flight into cloud.